ivg/matkit/doc/proposal.md

           (((x')*(A'))*A)*x.

-And it is not only ugly, but incomprehensible.
-Obviously that is not what we want.
+This is not only ugly, but also incomprehensible.
+Obviously this is not what we want.

 Typer